 Further, the Critical Areas Protection Ordinance, which was updated in 2017, includes regulatory authority concerning frequently flooded areas, which are defined as the FEMA 100-year mapped floodplain.
 The GMA establishes review and evaluation programs that monitor commercial, residential and industrial development and the densities at which this development has occurred under each jurisdiction's GMA comprehensive plan and development regulations.
 An evaluation is required at least every five years of the sufficiency of remaining land within urban growth areas to accommodate projected residential, commercial and industrial growth at development densities observed since the adoption of GMA plans.
-These plans exclude areas designated as "critical areas" from consideration as buildable lands due to the scope of regulations affecting them.
-Some floodplains in the planning area can be developed, but are subject to regulatory provisions in the codes of the County and/or its partner cities.
+These plans exclude areas designated as "critical areas" from consideration as buildable lands due to the scope of regulatory provisions in the codes of the County and/or its partner cities.
 The analysis assumes that these regulations will discourage development from these areas.
 Section 3 of this plan discusses the County's land use designations, including identification of critical areas.